micmejia/bible-dump/NKJV/Acts/Acts 26.md

 But rise and stand on your feet; for I have appeared to you for this purpose, to make you a minister and a witness both of the things which you have seen and of the things which I will yet reveal to you.

 ###### 17
-I will [^b]deliver you from the _Jewish_ people, as well as _from_ the Gentiles, to whom I [^c]now send you,
+I will deliver you from the _Jewish_ people, as well as _from_ the Gentiles, to whom I now send you,

 ###### 18
-to open their eyes, _in order_ to turn _them_ from darkness to light, and _from_ the power of Satan to God, that they may receive forgiveness of sins and an inheritance among those who are sanctified[^d] by faith in Me.' ## Paul's Post-Conversion Life
+to open their eyes, _in order_ to turn _them_ from darkness to light, and _from_ the power of Satan to God, that they may receive forgiveness of sins and an inheritance among those who are sanctified by faith in Me.' ## Paul's Post-Conversion Life

 ###### 19
 "Therefore, King Agrippa, I was not disobedient to the heavenly vision,